MarcSkovMadsen/awesome-analytics-apps-template/README.md

 ### Roadmap

-Must Have

-- add instructions for installing via Conda
+- Create a tour of the project video
+- add command to easily add a new app: `invoke app.add my_new_app`
 - add logging
+- improve menu generation to highlight active page
+- Document FastListTemplate and FastGridTemplate
-- add instructions, files and commands for deployment.
+- add docs and examples on deployments
-- enable configuring docker via pyproject.toml file
-- Create a tour of the project video

-Nice to Have

 - add more app examples including ipywidgets examples
   - Lots of independent Plots with widgets layed out in list.
-Traders wants this.
   - Machine Learning App.
 Just to show how well this use case is supported.
+  - Show how to use css only (not template in notebook).
 - add command to easily serve a specific app: `invoke app.serve streaming_plots`
-- add command to easily add a new app: `invoke app.add my_new_app`
 - add flags `--dev --show` to `site.serve` and `app.serve` to enable server to reload when files changes.
 - add docs app
 - add rest api example
 - restructure awesome-panel.org to follow the layout of this starter more precisely
+- Add more templates: MarkdownTemplate, HTMLTemplate, AccordianTemplate
+- Improve the instructions for installing via Conda.
+  - I'm not normally a Conda user so contributions are very welcome.
 - add support for Streamlit and Dash apps (if technically possible)